 The Bank of America Cash Rewards credit card for Students is very unique in its cash rewards earning structure.
-The cardholder can select which category they want to earn a 3% bonus on purchases each month including gas, trave, and furniture stores.
-The card also earns 2% cashback on grocery stores and 1% cashback on every other purchase.
+The cardholder can select which category they want to earn a 3% bonus on purchases each month including gas, travel, and furniture stores.
+The card also earns 2% cash back on grocery stores and 1% cash back on every other purchase.

 This card also offers a decent sign-up bonus of $200 after spending $1,000 within the first 90 days of opening the account.

 The Capital One® QuicksilverOne® Cash Rewards Credit Card gives you 1.5% cash back on every purchase.
 The only big thing to take into consideration is an annual fee of $39.

 While many cash-back cards restrict how and when you can redeem cash back, the Capital One® QuicksilverOne® Cash Rewards Credit Card allows cardholders to redeem in any amount at any time.
 You can even set up auto-redemption, where cashback is automatically applied as a statement credit when it reaches a certain threshold ($25, $50, $100, or $200).

 Lastly, let’s look at a low or no credit score.
 Typically, these are the credit cards I would recommend if you either have no credit score at all or have a bad score you want to rebuild.

 If this is your very first credit card as a new graduate without any prior credit, then these credit cards would be the best option to start with.
 Let’s check these out.

 The Discover it Secured card is the first on the list as it’s probably one of the best Secured Cards out there if you’re trying to build your credit.
 The Discover it Secured card allows you to establish your credit line with a slightly smaller than average deposit.
 The Discover it Secured card lets you start an account with as little as $200.